4yopping/nstats/README.md

 # Nstats

 ## Introduction
-(Before JNsolve)Solve numerically equations and calculate best fit to a data array given, also provides a series of numeric routines usable.
+Provides a series of numeric routines usable to statistical.

 ## Installation